Hillary Clinton Is The Presumptive Democratic Nominee

-Hillary Clinton is now the presumptive Democratic nominee for president after reaching the magic number of delegates, AP and NBC News report.
+Hillary Clinton is now the presumptive Democratic nominee for president after reaching the magic number of delegates, the Associated Press and NBC News report.

-Clinton reached 2,384 delegates following this weekend's win in the Puerto Rico primary, in which 60 delegates were at stake.
-Should everything go as planned, she will be the first woman to win the Presidential nomination of either major party.
+Clinton reached 2,384 delegates following this weekend's win in the Puerto Rico primary, in which 60 delegates were at stake, and commitments from a number of previously unpledged super delegates.
+Should everything go as planned, she will be the first woman to win the presidential nomination of either major party.

 That total includes 572 superdelegates and 1,812 pledged delegates, both totals that beat Sanders 46 superdelegates and 1,520 total delegates.
 Clinton also leads the popular vote by three million votes, according to RealClearPolitics.
 For a full explanation of the difference between superdelegates and pledged delegates, click here.